 That's the first listing we see.
-And then we have this tutorial with the Microsoft Dynamics.
+And then we have this tutorial with Microsoft Dynamics.
 Buried in between, the people also ask, and then right here, we've got some organic listings.
 We also have the image carousel, which we can target.
-Now we've seen the different types of CRMs that we can target as Google is pulling out these different entities.
-One of them being YouTube, which means that people typically look for video when it comes to tutorials in the CRM space.
+Now we've seen the different types of CRMs that we can target as Google is pulling out these different entities, one of them being YouTube, which means that people typically look for video when it comes to tutorials in the CRM space.

-If this is something that you're doing or something that you're marketing, you can see there's tons of different opportunities just by changing the query and changing the intent.
+If this is something that you're doing or something that you're marketing, you can see there are tons of different opportunities just by changing the query and changing the intent.
 The intent here is informational, educational driven, where people want to see how something is done.
 When you're looking at each of your queries through the funnel, you need to make sure that you understand which options are available in the search results for you.

 Let's say we're not in the software business.
 Let's say we're working with somebody else.
 Does this still apply?
 It does.
-Let's start with something simple, like a local business, and a bakery.
+Let's start with something simple, like a local business and a bakery.
 Immediately when I type in the term bakery, Google assumes that I want to find a bakery near me.
-It's going to start to pull where some bakeries near me or near the location they assume that I am at.
+It's going to start to pull where some bakeries are near me or near the location they assume that I am at.

 Right here, we see the image pack and we see a couple of different bakeries.
 If you're a local business, you're going to want to be in Google My Business.
 You're going to want to have a maps location.
 You're going to want to have reviews and really be able to optimize yourself.
 If we go down into the local pack, we see some local websites that are going to help you.
 10 best bakeries.
 You've got Yelp.
 You've got TripAdvisor.
 You've got even Wikipedia listing here for a bakery.